 In the earlier decision, the Commissioner ruled that information relating to James Hamilton’s investigation into former First Minister Ms Sturgeon under the Ministerial Code was held by the Scottish Government and should therefore be considered by it when responding to freedom of information (FOI) requests.

-This decision was appealed to the Court of Session in March 2023, with the court swiftly finding in favour of the Commissioner in December 2023.
+This decision was appealed to the Court of Session in March 2023, with the court finding in favour of the Commissioner in December 2023.

 "My conclusions are these: first, the Scottish Government is using the courts and litigation as a means of keeping the truth from the public on matters of paramount public interest.

-"Surely, they must now on principle, reveal the advice that they have fought so hard to keep secret, even from the commissioner himself." he said.
+"Surely, they must now on principle, reveal the advice that they have fought so hard to keep secret, even from the commissioner himself," he said.

 "Second, they must pledge that they will not further “spend, spend, spend” taxpayers money...that they won’t be launching yet another futile appeal to the Court of Session against their further defeat yesterday at the hands of the Commissioner.